sylvainsf/rafter/README.md

 *   **Model Training:** Azure OpenAI trains the model.
 *   **Model Deployment:** Once training is complete, Azure OpenAI deploys the fine-tuned model to a dedicated endpoint.

-## 6. No Separate Validation LLM:
+## 6. Separate Validation LLM:

-The validation process is integrated into the data generation phase (using the "fast-model" validation agents).
-This eliminates the need for a separate, dedicated validation LLM.
+*TODO: highlight the separate validation LLM and move before the fine tuning step for the expert LLM

 ## 7. (Optional) Evaluation After Fine-Tuning: